 - Carefully lay the mould paper-side-down onto the towels.

 - Blot the back of the paper with large sponge.

 - Lift the mould off the towels – beginning with one side and checking to see that paper has fully transferred to the towel.
 (Imagine opening a book here.)

-- Place another towel or paper towels on top of your paper and press to remove as much water as possible.
+- Place another towel/paper towels on top of your paper and press to remove as much water as possible.

 - Here I pressed an old wooden stamp on some of the paper.
 Others I used a carved rolling pin.

-- As you make each additional piece of paper stack them on top of each other with towels or paper towels between each layer.
+- As you make each additional piece of paper stack them on top of each other with towels between each layer.

 Though her battle progressed aggressively from Stage II to III to IV, Brooke remained unwaveringly courageous.
 She never let it take away her hope or philanthropic spirit.

 And obviously Barbara is doing her best at the one of the worst situations you can be given…losing a child.

 Here are a few more upcycled project she has done to work through her grief: